SJTECollege/playground-graph-dijkstra/markdowns/dijkstra.md

 ![Graph example](graph_final.png "")

 As there are not univisited nodes, we're done!
-The minimum distance of each node now actually represents the minimum distance from that node to node A (the node we picked as our initial node)!
+The minimum distance of each node now actually represents the minimum distance from that node to node C (the node we picked as our initial node)!

 Here's a description of the algorithm:
-1. Mark your selected node with a current distance of 0 and the rest with infinity.
+1. Mark your selected initial node with a current distance of 0 and the rest with infinity.
-2. Set the non-visited node with the smallest current distance as the current node C.
+2. Set the non-visited node with the smallest current distance as the current node `C`.
-3. For each neighbour N of your current node: add the current distance of C with the weight of the edge connecting C-N. If it's smaller than the current distance of N, set it as the new current distance of N.
+3. For each neighbour `N` of your current node `C`: add the current distance of `C` with the weight of the edge connecting `C`-`N`.
+If it's smaller than the current distance of `N`, set it as the new current distance of `N`.
-4. Mark the current node as visited.
+4. Mark the current node `C` as visited.
-5. If there are unvisited nodes, go to step 2.
+5. If there are non-visited nodes, go to step 2.

 # Exercise
-The shown function is used during step 2 in the algorithm.
+The shown Python function is used during step 2 in the algorithm.
 It selects the node that should be set as current node.
 Fix it so it picks the correct node.

 @[The shown function should select a new current node for Dijkstra's Algorithm.
 Fix it so it does it correctly.]({"stubs": ["nodes.py"], "command": "python3 test_nodes.py"})